Why ForgeSDLC?

 |---|---|

-| Process scales with headcount | Process scales with decision complexity — the 17 Principles prevent bloat |
+| Process scales with headcount | Process scales with decision complexity — four core principles plus execution and lean guardrails prevent bloat (principles) |

 | Documentation separated from workflow | Blueprints live in the repo as a submodule — the body of knowledge is where the code is |